INTERNATIONAL ECONOMICS AND GLOBALIZATION

 - to analyze the effects and implications of economic policies, as well as the trade-offs implied in policy-making, in environments shaped by strong regional and international interdependence (applying knowledge and understanding),

 - to be able to identify rooms for maneuver available to policy-makers of national and regional entities in globalized contexts, and reflect upon the character of a desirable reform of the international architecture (making judgments),

-- the autonomy of judgment, and the skills required to present in a logical and efficient manner the knowledge acquired during the course, in both oral and written form, by using communication forms adequate to different categories of listeners (communication skills),
+- the autonomy of judgment and the skills required to present logically and efficiently the knowledge acquired during the course, in both oral and written form, by using communication forms adequate to different categories of listeners (communication skills),

 - to be able to interpret available international macroeconomic data, showing full awareness of the existence of (and the possibility to use) different interpretative models for macroeconomic phenomena (applying knowledge and understanding),

 - to detect the impact of globalization (de jure and de facto) on national countries' and regional economies' policy space (making judgments),

-- to have acquired the competencies and abilities to learn required to apply in original manner methods and tools they have become familiar with during the course to conduct further autonomous research (in different contexts, that is in both professional contexts and in specializing educational contexts) intended to deepen, extend and update the course contents (learning skills).
+- to have acquired the competencies and abilities to learn required to apply in original manner methods and tools they have become familiar with during the course to conduct further independent research (in different contexts, that is, in both professional contexts and in specializing educational contexts) intended to deepen, extend and update the course contents (learning skills).

-Introduction to "international economics and globalization" as a field of study, and to global political economy as a discipline.
+Introduction to "international economics and globalization" as a field of study and global political economy as a discipline.